lancerace/thrivealternative-frontend/README.md

 # Getting Started with Create React App

+**Comments: Project contains inline style for convenient purposes, used for this challenge.
+In practices, css preprocessor approach such as css modules or other should be used.**

 project is hosted at URL: https://thrivealternative.web.app

 - Search functionality working
 - Dropdown working
 - Grid system from react material ui used.
+- CSS approach using css module BEM.

 ## Available Scripts